How It Works

 • Clean up whitespace: normalize spacing and formatting

-• Preserve structure: maintain headings, paragraphs, lists
+• Preserve structure: maintain headings, paragraphs, and lists

 Why: Post-processing improves the quality of extracted content and includes related elements.